Take the New ‘Highway’ or

 A private jeep can also take you to the trailhead.
 You will require an Annapurna Conservation Area Permit (2000 rupees) and a Trekkers Information Management System card (1,840 rupees).
 Guides are not required.
 Lodging on the route begins at 100 rupees per person per night.
 The best time for trekking is between October and mid-December or March to May.
 Excellent trail information including logistics and costs and can be found at Wandering Sasquatch.

-Heather Knight finds joy in travelling and hopes to inspire others to set off down the garden path.
+Heather Knight finds joy in traveling and hopes to inspire others to set off down the garden path.
 She lives in England.